MHA Dutchess Veterans Programs

 MHA’S Housing, Employment, Reintegration and Outreach Program (HERO) is a way for Dutchess County veterans and their families that are either homeless or facing homelessness to have an advocate and a resource in the county they live in.
 There are funds available for emergency housing, which can be used if necessary to keep our veteran families safe and sleeping with a roof over their heads.
 To date, HERO. has taken many homeless veterans away from street homelessness to stable housing status and has kept others from becoming homeless.
 Some of these had families as well.
 We have helped many to find employment and even assisted with obtaining reliable transportation to help them get back and forth from work and medical appointments.
 We have also helped them to get their benefit claims back on track and have advised them on how to access their education benefits as well.
 This initiative is funded by Dutchess County.

-The Veterans’ Employment Training & Transitions Assistance Program (VET-TAP) is dedicated to assisting homeless veterans, and those at risk of being homeless, to find new employment opportunities and strengthen their employability.
-VET-TAP can assist veterans in gaining new certifications and skills, as well as on-the-job training and apprenticeship opportunities.
+The Veterans Employment Training & Transitions Assistance Program (VET-TAP) assists Dutchess County Veterans in all aspects of employment, including resume building, job hunting, job applications, interview preparation, etc. The program also offers local Veterans to gain licenses and certifications in various fields, to broaden their employment marketability.
 Additionally, VET-TAP can assist in building resumes and cover letters, to help in preparation for job applications.
 The goal of VET-TAP is to curb veteran homelessness through meaningful employment.
 VET-TAP, a federally funded program, works hand-in-hand with Vet2Vet’s H.E.R.O.
 Program for housing assistance.

 What is the program like?

 The whole program is for veterans, by veterans.
 Our program leaders are combat veterans themselves, and they have years of experience helping others heal.